sup3rgiu/PoliWebex/README.md

 Done!
 ```

-The video is now saved under `videos/`, or whatever the `outputDirectory` argument points to.
+The video will be saved under `videos/`, or whatever the `outputDirectory` argument is set to.